X-DX/JS-Course-CC/10_classes_and_oop/notes.md

 # javascript and classes
 - Yes, JavaScript does indeed have classes.
 JavaScript introduced the concept of classes in ECMAScript 2015 (also known as ES6).
 Classes in JavaScript are syntactical sugar over JavaScript's existing prototype-based inheritance.
 They provide a more familiar and convenient syntax for creating objects and dealing with inheritance.

+- It important to note that javascript is primarily a prototype-based language.
+- JavaScript is a prototype-based language, meaning it uses prototypes for inheritance instead of classes.

-## OOP (Object-oriented programming)
+## OOP (Object-oriented programming) its is prototype based language
-- its is an programming paradim
+- its is an programming paradim (proraming style)

 ## Object
-- collection of properties and methods
+- object is a collection of properties(variable and const, etc) and methods (function..)
-- toLowerCase
+- eg: toLowerCase, promise, etc.

 ## why use OOP
+- JavaScript is used for several reasons, primarily to enhance code organization, reuse, and maintainability.
+(Encapsulation, Reusability, Polymorphism, Abstraction, Maintainability and Scalability, Framework and Library Support, Real-World Modeling, )

 ## parts of OOP
-Object literal
+Object literal, this are important points:
 - Constructor function
 - Prototypes
 - Classes